nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

    * Else, a `String` object containing information regarding all transactions that have to be made is returned.
    * For the sake of brevity, the specifics of the method `SessionSumamryCommand#processAllTransactions` is omitted from the sequence diagram.
-10. Finally, with the `TextUI` object, the method `TextUi#printlnMessageWithDivider` is called to print the message obtained from the `SessionSummaryCommand#processAllTransactions` method.
+10. Finally, with the `TextUI` object, the method `TextUI#printlnMessageWithDivider` is called to print the message obtained from the `SessionSummaryCommand#processAllTransactions` method.

 ## Activity Commands